mtakeshi1/mazechallenge/README.md

 Now you must find your way from Start to finish tile !

 ## Important
-- the mazes are random and not tested that thoroughly.
+- The mazes are random and not tested that thoroughly.
 If you get an exception (rare) just restart
 - Customize the runners in the : Configuration file you can specify:
   - pizel size: so that you can see more or better
   - Screensize
-  - FPS to control the speed of the simulation
+  - FPS to control the speed of the simulation (Frames Per Second)
   - some more
   - Choose what example mazes are run so that you can try and test/debug better.

-I hope you will enjoy this challenge ! for questions you can ask 'deboder'
+I hope you will enjoy this challenge !
+For questions you can ask 'deboder'